-With a WordPress form builder plugin, we will be able to create any type of contact form.
-When we say the word contact form, you will think that a form with name, email, subject, and content field.
-However, with a powerful form builder plugin, we can make most of it.
+With a WordPress form builder plugin, you will be able to create any type of contact form.
+Of course, when we say the word contact form, you will think of a form with name, email, subject, and content field.
+However, with a powerful form builder plugin, you can make the most of it.

 A lot of users are looking for a simple way to make a file upload form in WordPress.
 And guess what.
 We have got a simple solution for you!
 In this article, we are about to show you how you can create the form without writing a single line of code!

 - WPForms is a popular WordPress Form plugin with drag and drop feature

 - Over 4 million Professionals use this smart plugin to create forms and surveys

 - Flat 50% off on WPForms Premium Memberships - Limited Time Deal